-How to mention teamwork skills on your resume?
+How to mention these skills on your resume?
 Be concise, use an action verb, and if possible, use a figure or statistical evidence to back it up.
 Look at the below examples of how to describe teamwork skills.

 Liaised between 3 departments to deliver the project ahead of schedule.